 Each center offers professional medical care at a reduced cost and has a whole support system for guiding US residents through the medical tourism process.
 They are experts at catering to medical tourists.
 If you’re a US citizen and you’ve been waiting for a chance to lose weight and improve your health with the help of the Spatz3 adjustable gastric balloon, you can choose from any of the following options.

-The Advanced Bariatric Institute, located in Reynosa, Mexico is right across the border from McAllen TX.
+The clinic of Dr. Felipe Cantu is located in Reynosa, Mexico is right across the border from McAllen TX.
 Abraham Renner of Biomedics, Spatz partner in Mexico City reported, “This team is REALLY good and professional with a whole multidisciplinary structure.”
+Their website has an English option as well.

 Dr. Rodrigo Narvaez operates a gastroenterology practice offering care for foreign patients interested in benefiting from a Spatz3 balloon in Ciudad Acuña, Mexico, 10 Km (6 miles) south of Del Rio, TX.